microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 Let's build this regression model
 ## Building the model

-Before building your model, create a fresh dataframe with only the data you intend to query.
-Drop any null data and see what the data looks like.
+Before building your model, do one more tidy-up of your data.
+Drop any null data and check once more what the data looks like.

 ```python
 new_pumpkins.dropna(inplace=True)